Skip to content

 • However, if the importer has an EORI number granted in another EU country that should be provided as the company’s identifier in the customs declaration, enter with the code “FR1 – Importer” the Finnish VAT number granted by the Tax Administration.

-• Read more on how to declare when the transport of the imported goods ends in another Member State.
+• Read more on how to declare when the transport of the imported goods ends in another Member State (in Finnish).

 • FR5 – Vendor (the VAT special scheme for import, IOSS)